zhangningboo/Qwen-7B/README.md

 As can be seen, while ensuring the efficient decoding of Chinese, English, and code, Qwen-7B also achieves a high compression rate for many other languages (such as th, he, ar, ko, vi, ja, tr, id, pl, ru, nl, pt, it, de, es, fr etc.), equipping the model with strong scalability as well as high training and inference efficiency in these languages.

-For pre-training data, on the one hand, Qwen-7B uses part of the open-source generic corpus.
-On the other hand, it uses a massive amount of accumulated web corpus and high-quality text content.
-The scale of corpus reaches over 2.2T tokens after deduplication and filtration, encompassing web text, encyclopedias, books, code, mathematics, and various domain.
+The scale of pretraining corpus reaches over 2.4T tokens after deduplication and filtration, encompassing web text, encyclopedia, books, code, mathematics, and various domains.
 <br>

 ## 评测效果（Evaluation）